* Q2 EPS $0.56 vs est $0.52

 By S. John Tilak

-BANGALORE, Aug 3 (Reuters) - Cognizant Technology Solutions Corp (CTSH.O) reported a profit that topped market estimates for the sixth straight quarter, helped by a surge in discretionary projects, and raised its 2010 revenue outlook well above what Wall Street was looking for.
+BANGALORE, Aug 3 (Reuters) - Cognizant Technology Solutions Corp (CTSH.O) reported a profit that topped market estimates for the sixth straight quarter, helped by a surge in discretionary projects, and raised its 2010 revenue outlook well above what the Wall Street was looking for.

 The company saw robust spending from clients across all its business segments and geographies.